LifeLongThinker/FS.OOP.MatchingPairs/docs/OOP-Modelling-101.md

 First, we will analyze the problem domain.

 Remember that OOP is all about "building larger parts from smaller parts and their communication among each other".
-To design the game, we go backwards: How is the overall problem composed of smaller problems.
+To design the game, we go backwards: How is the overall problem composed of smaller problems?

 What smaller parts are involved here?
-Let's drill the game design down into ist (visible) components:
+Let's drill the game design down into its (visible) components:

 ![The Game is made up of separate components](./components_drill_down.png)

-## Step 2: Analysing the Problem Domain II: Responsibilities
+## Step 2: Analyzing the Problem Domain II: Responsibilities

 Now that we have figured out the components involved, lets see what kind of responsibilities they have: